Professor Chris Johanson

 Stephen Davison, from UCLA’s Digital Library, helped shepherd initial collaboration between the RomeLab team and the UCLA Library.

-Benjamin is a Ph.D. student in the Classics Department at UCLA.
+Benjamin is a Ph.D. student in the Program of Indo-European Studies at UCLA.
 He has an Sc.B. in Mathematics and Computer Science from Brown University and an M.A. in Classics from the University of Kansas.
-He served as the programmer for the Moving Stage, Moving Arena, and new Performance on the Ephemeral Stage project.
+He has served as a programmer for a number of RomeLab projects.
 He also acted as a research assistant, gathering material for the project's lexicon of structure paradata.